thibaut-workramp/ChatGPT/README.md

 - with the frontend at http://127.0.0.1:5000
 - directly with curl like that:
 ```
-curl -H "Content-Type: application/json" -X POST --data '{"user_input": "One of the top tourist destinations in the United States..."}' localhost:5000/json_filter
+curl -H "Content-Type: application/json" -X POST --data '{"nl_query": "One of the top tourist destinations in the United States..."}' localhost:5050/json_filter
 ```

 ## Experiment directly with python interpreter: